Oliver-Leete/Configs/README.md

 end
 ```

+Turns out I don't ever actually use this, I'm not even sure if I even still have
+it bound to anything.
+Although I have considered making everything targeted by
+default, like insert mode, ext.
+Maybe that would make me use it.

 ## Diff View Mappings

-I have a few commands to let me pick what to diff against in diff view, so I added a variation of
+I have a few commands to let me pick what to diff against in diff view, so I
-the above to give me a mapping of reopening diff view using the last command.
-The telescope commands
+added a variation of the repeat mappings to give me a mapping of reopening diff
-come from someone from the Neovim subreddit, the only extra bit is the bit that stores the command
+view using the last command.
+The telescope commands come from someone from the
+Neovim subreddit, the only extra bit is the bit that stores the command (and in
-(and in the actual config there are more of them, for picking things like branches).
+the actual config there are more of them, for picking things like branches).

 ```lua
 vim.api.nvim_set_var("DiffviewLast", "DiffviewOpen")